Schwad/Schwad.github.io/_posts/2018-08-21-new-community-maintained-trix-gem.md

 {: style="text-align:center"}
 ![New Horizons](https://i.imgur.com/vwLzQIy.png)

 [Trix](https://github.com/basecamp/trix) is a fantastic open-source WYSIWYG tool from the lovely folks at Basecamp.
-Thanks to their hard work, we now can easily punch in rich text editing for our users in a text field or text area.
+Thanks to their hard work, we can easily punch in rich text editing for our users in a text field or text area.
 It has also become a critical piece of technology used by companies like [Podia](https://www.podia.com/) and [OceansHQ](https://www.oceanshq.com/).

 {: style="text-align:center"}
 ![WYSIWYG](https://i.imgur.com/8eIg8Wy.png)